ianschae/ALS-Assistive-Tech/README.md

 To promote independence and dignity for ALS patients, offering them a means to express themselves and manage their surroundings without constant reliance on caregivers.

 # Features
+Our assistive technology device is designed to empower users with a range of functionalities, tailored for ease of use and accessibility.
+Here are its key features:

+## Simple User Interface:

+The device boasts a user-friendly interface, enabling easy navigation.
+This is particularly suited for users who rely on a single selector input device, ensuring that interaction with the device is straightforward and intuitive.

+## Text-to-Speech Functionality:

+### Quick Phrases:
+Users can access pre-programmed phrases for common needs or expressions, facilitating rapid communication.
+Custom Phrase Keyboard: A built-in keyboard allows for the creation of custom phrases, catering to unique communication requirements.
+### Text Prediction:
+To speed up typing and enhance convenience, the device features intelligent text prediction.
+### TV Control via IR Transmitter:
+The device includes an infrared (IR) transmitter, empowering users to control their television sets remotely.
+This feature adds an element of autonomy in entertainment and daily living.

+### Wireless Outlet Control:
+Equipped with an RF transmitter, the device can wirelessly toggle power outlets on and off.
+This functionality enhances the user's ability to interact with their environment effortlessly.

+### Music Player:
+For entertainment and relaxation, the device incorporates a music player.
+This feature is designed to be easily operable, providing users with leisure and therapeutic benefits.

+### Customization Options:
+Understanding that each user's needs and preferences are unique, our device offers various customization settings.
+These adjustments allow for a more personalized experience, enhancing comfort and usability.

 # Technology Stack
 ![image](https://github.com/ianschae/ALS-Assistive-Tech/assets/45367686/fca962b6-da2e-45aa-8d26-86e67cf13f10)